nextstrain/cli/README.md

 Our goal is to gradually add [type annotations][] to our code so that we can catch errors earlier and be explicit about the interfaces expected and provided.
 Annotation pairs well with the functional approach taken by the package.
-Note that our goal of compatibility with Python 3.5 means that we can't yet annotate variable declarations, only functions.

 During development you can run static type checks using [mypy][]:

     mypy nextstrain

 There are also many [editor integrations for mypy][].

+Note that our goal of compatibility with Python 3.5 means that type comments are necessary to annotate variable declarations:

+    # Not available in Python 3.5:
+    foo: int = 3

+    # Instead, use trailing type hint comments:
+    foo = 3  # type: int

 [Semantic Versioning rules]: https://semver.org